 Oblix at The Shard, London Bridge

 What: Head to Oblix for a Sunday roast high in the sky.
 The Sunday offering lets diners choose between crisp suckling pig with preserved apricot chutney, free-range chicken with charred leeks and truffle, or spiced rump of lamb lashed with Greek yoghurt.
-Whatever choose, you can expect trimmings of Yorkshire pudding and roasted beef fat potatoes.
+Whatever you choose, you can expect trimmings of Yorkshire pudding and roasted beef fat potatoes.

 Where: 31 St Thomas Street, SE1 9RY